-\proclaim{Theorem} Let $\pi : \Cal X\to V$ be a smooth deformation family of $X$.
-If the function $h^0$ is constant along $V$, then every automorphism of $X_0$ isotopic to the identity can be extended as a diffeomorphism of the family $\Cal X$ which is the identity on $V$. \endproclaim
+A classical result of \cite{K-S1} states that, if the function $h^0$ is constant in a smooth deformation family $\pi : \Cal X\to V$, then every automorphism of $X_0$ isotopic to the identity can be extended as a diffeomorphism of the family $\Cal X$ which is the identity on $V$.
 Automorphisms of $X$ which does not extend as automorphisms of $\Cal K$ that are the identity on $K$ are usually called {\it obstructed automorphisms}.
 Proposition 1 tells us that obstructed automorphisms extend as diffeomorphisms of $\Cal K$ with non-trivial projection on $K$, but isotopic to the identity.

 1cm

 \head {\bf III.
 Foliated structure of the Kuranishi space} \endhead

 .5cm